The basis of genre in the positioning of narrative inequity

 The top row depicts external problems; the bottom row internal problems.
 Universe and Mind classify static problems; Physics and Psychology problems of process.

 The way one can begin to fully understand why a story feels the way it does (and why some feel more similar than others) is by applying the four Perspectives--or story Throughlines--to these four Domains.
-Any combination is acceptable save for one rule: the Main Character and Influence Character Domains must be diagonally opposed to each other.
+Any combination is acceptable save for one rule: the Main Character and Obstacle Character Domains must be diagonally opposed to each other.
 Why?

-The Influence Character's primary purpose for being in a story is to compel the Main Character to deal with their personal issues.
-The very best way to do this is to give the Influence Character enough of the same kinds of issues do that the Main Character begins to sense that this new character offers an external reflection of themselves.
+The Obstacle Character's primary purpose for being in a story is to compel the Main Character to deal with their personal issues.
+The very best way to do this is to give the Obstacle Character enough of the same kinds of issues do that the Main Character begins to sense that this new character offers an external reflection of themselves.
 This is where the common cliché of "You and I are both alike" comes from.

-If the Main Character's problems lie in Universe and the Influence Character creates problems because of Mind, well then you have enough of a similarity between the two that growth can occur.
+If the Main Character's problems lie in Universe and the Obstacle Character creates problems because of Mind, well then you have enough of a similarity between the two that growth can occur.
 Universe describes something externally stuck.
 Mind describes something internally stuck.
 Both are static ("You and I are both alike.")
 The line of dialogue that usually follows, "We are nothing alike" occurs because, while they both describe something fixed, one is external and one is internal.
 They are not completely alike.

 This occurs in the animated film How to Train Your Dragon.
 Hiccup, the Main Character, finds personal trouble in his physicality, or Universe.
 He is a 98lb. weakling in a tribe of manly Vikings.
 "You just pointed to all of me," refers to those issues.
-Because this is a father/son movie, Hiccup's father Stoick assumes the role of Influence Character.
-Using the above rule from Dramatica, the Influence Character must be in a diagonally opposed relationship to the Main Character on the structural chart.
+Because this is a father/son movie, Hiccup's father Stoick assumes the role of Obstacle Character.
+Using the above rule from Dramatica, the Obstacle Character must be in a diagonally opposed relationship to the Main Character on the structural chart.
 This puts Stoick in Mind and helps define the kind of impact he'll have on Hiccup.

 Stoick.
 Stoic.
 Even his name confirms the placement!